Taenerys/Taenerys/README.md

 - 🔭  I just graduated Bachelors in IT from FDU Vancouver with the highest honors, and have started working as SWE at Mastercard!
 Previously I won [WWDC 2021 Swift Student Challenge](https://vancouversun.com/news/local-news/deaf-coder-one-of-two-vancouverites-among-global-winners-in-apples-swift-student-challenge) and finished [Swift Mentorship Program](https://swift.org/mentorship/) - contributing to Swift-related projects' documentation.
 I also was a Admission Specialist and previously a [Production Engineering Fellow](https://fellowship.mlh.io/programs/production-engineering) (sponsored by Facebook) at Major League Hacking!
 I co-authored a published paper on [predicting physiological effects of chemical substances using Natural Language Processing](https://ieeexplore.ieee.org/document/9569202).
-- 🌱  I’m currently learning more about SwiftUI and DevOps / SRE.
+- 🌱  I’m currently learning more about Rust!
 - ✍️ I have written articles on: [The A11Y Project](https://www.a11yproject.com/) and [Reboot newsletter](https://reboothq.substack.com/p/design)
 - 💬  Talk to me about Accessibility and the intersection of tech, humanity and power!
 - 📫  How to reach me: [Twitter - @anhphamprog](https://twitter.com/anhphamprog) or [LinkedIn - anhpham](https://www.linkedin.com/in/anh-pham-aa483a149/)